nesb0t/yealink-directory-creator/readme.md

 # Contributors and Thanks
 - I used Chris Aaker's doCurl function from [here](https://github.com/aaker/domain-selfsignup).
 Thanks, Chris!

+# Version History
+v3.1.1 (current): 2016-10-10 @ 6:30pm EST
+- Moved the service code feature to the header section so it can be easily used or disabled without having to add or remove sections of code.
+- Added a user counter so that if a directory has 0 users, it won't even generate the directory.
+It was previously creating a blank one.
+- Added some additional "debugging" lines.
+- Added some details to the header section of the script, including version number, so that it's easy to know which one you have.

+v3.1.0: 2016-10-10 @ 12:00pm EST
+- Initial release

 # Disclaimer
 I am not a developer by any means.
 I barely knew PHP when I started this.
 I can't promise that this won't cause any problems for you, up to and including your web server catching on fire.
 Use it at your own risk.
 You should test it on a sandbox before you use it on your production servers.